Yuval Shahar

 Yuval Shahar (Hebrew: יובל שחר; born 1958) is an Israeli professor, physician, researcher, and computer scientist.

-Shahar served as the chair of the Ben Gurion University (BGU) Department of Software and Information Systems Engineering, the Josef Erteschik Chair in Information Systems Engineering, and head of the BGU Medical Informatics Research Center.
+Shahar served as chair of the Ben Gurion University (BGU) Department of Software and Information Systems Engineering, the Josef Erteschik Chair in Information Systems Engineering, and head of the BGU Medical Informatics Research Center.

-Shahar's research is on artificial intelligence in medicine, focusing on medical decision-support systems for physicians and for patients, and on automated knowledge discovery from time-oriented clinical data.
+Shahar's research is on artificial intelligence in medicine with a focus on medical decision-support systems for physicians and patients, and automated knowledge discovery from time-oriented clinical data.

-Education and career
+Biography

 Shahar was born in 1958 in Jerusalem.
-He studied for an M.D. degree at the Hebrew University (1975–1981), while also taking courses in mathematics and computer science.
+He studied medicine at the Hebrew University (1975–1981), while also taking courses in mathematics and computer science.

 After an internship in the Soroka Medical Center (1982–1983), Shahar served as a physician in the Israel defense forces (IDF) Medical Corps.
 He was the head of the Medical Corps' Medical Informatics Section (1983–1988), and founded its Medical Informatics Branch.
 During that time, he pursued graduate studies in Mathematics and Computer Sciences at Bar-Ilan University (1985–1988).
 Shahar headed a 50-person team that, among other tasks, designed the Medical Corps' emergency-situations strategic decision-support system connecting 32 hospitals, and an early version of the IDF electronic medical record.

 Shahar was the recipient of the 1988 US-Israel Fulbright Fellowship in the Natural Sciences area.
 He then traveled to Yale University, joining the Computer Science department.
 Shahar then worked on mobile-robot planning with Drew McDermott and received (1990) an M.Sc. in Computer Science (with a focus on Artificial Intelligence).

+Shahar then went to Stanford University, where he obtained (1994) a Ph.D. (focusing on temporal reasoning in medicine) in the medical information sciences program.